 Troubleshoot network connectivity: Device discovery

-Once the network interface is properly configured, you can begin probing for the presence of the Fuchsia target device.
+Once the network interface is properly configured, you can begin to probe for the presence of the Fuchsia target device.

-The examples in this page use avahi to inspect mDNS records.
-The avahi toolchain talks to a local daemon, which may or may not be running.
-If not running, avahi commands will generally fail with a message saying Daemon not running.
+The examples on this page use avahi to inspect mDNS records.
+The avahi toolchain communicates with a local daemon, which may or may not be running.
+If the daemon is not running, avahi commands will generally fail with a message saying Daemon not running.

 When needed, you can start a daemon as a foreground process.
 In a terminal, run the following command: